 The only thing that an alcoholic person can do to treat liver disease is by quitting drinking and smoking together with proper intake of medicines prescribed by doctors.

-Nutritional Deficiencies Caused by Heavy Alcohol Drinking
+Nutritional Deficiencies Caused by Heavy Drinking

 Excessive use of alcohol is one of the top reasons behind the death of American citizens.

-This substance abuse killed approximately 88,000 individuals in the US every year.
+Heavy drinking killed approximately 88,000 individuals in the US every year.
 Aside from that, too much alcohol use can cause severe long-term psychological and physical problems, including nutritional deficiency.

 If a person drinks alcohol regularly for a long time, he may suffer from the depletion of essential minerals and vitamins that maintains a healthy body.